Stop-loss orders and take-profit orders are a very critical part of trading. In fact, they should be part of your exit strategy in your trading plan.

 How To Set Stop-Loss Levels When Trading Support & Resistance Levels

-First set your support and resistance levels by mapping out the areas on the chart where price bounces off.
+First set your support and resistance levels by mapping out the areas on the chart where the price bounces off.

-Then enter the trade when price returns to this level and you get a reversal pattern.
+Then enter the trade when the price returns to this level and you get a reversal pattern.
 Next, you set your stop loss at a level outside of the support (buy trades) or resistance (sell trades).

 Set your stop loss at such a level that would mean that either the support and resistance has been broken.
 This would mean that your trade idea has been invalidated and you need to exit the trade.

 Take into account, though, that there may be false breaks and factor this into your stop-loss level distance.

 How To Set Stop-Loss Levels When Trading Trending Markets

 Here you want to set your stop-loss levels at a position that would mean that the trendline channel has been broken.

 There are a number of types of stop-loss orders.
 Let's discuss them in detail below.

 The ”Set And Forget” Or ‘Hands Off' Stop-Loss Strategy